6 Best Renters Insurance Companies in Hawaii of 2025

 The best way to determine the extra coverage you may need is to do a home inventory.

-A home inventory is taking stock of all your possessions by using photos or a spreadsheet and assigning the cost of each.
+A home inventory is taking stock of all your possessions by using photos or a spreadsheet and assigning each cost.

 To get the cost, use receipts or find the prices online for the same or similar items you own.